Exercise a high degree of caution in Jordan due to the threat of terrorist attack. Pay attention to your personal security at all times.

-Seek medical attention if you suspect poisoning, if you have a fever or suffer from diarrhoea.
+Seek medical attention if you have a fever or suffer from diarrhoea.

 High quality private medical services are available in Amman but, outside major cities, Jordan's health services are basic.
 Paramedic and ambulance services in Jordan are also basic compared to those in Australia.